Prezent/pushwoosh-bundle/Resources/doc/installation.md

 ```

 ## Configuration
 In the configuration file, you have to set the API key and either the application ID, or the application group ID.
-Optionally, you can set the client class that will be instantiated:
+Optionally, you can set the client class that will be instantiated, and whether or not all requests will be logged:

 ```yml
 prezent_pushwoosh: